HaseebUllahAbbasi/BattleShip/README.md

   Simple JavaFX Game named BattleShip,

 ## Instructions
-   Comiple wiht JDK 8 or higher then Run and Play , Everything is instructed in the program
+   compile wiht JDK 8 or higher then Run and Play , Everything is instructed in the program